Theory of impetus

-The explanation of modern mechanics is completely different.
-First of all, motion is not absolute but relative, namely relative to a reference frame (observer), which in turn can move itself relative to another reference frame.
-For example, the speed of a bird flying relative to the earth is completely different than if you look at it from a moving car.
-Second, the observed speed of a body that is not subject to an external force never changes, regardless of who is observing it.
-The permanent state of a body is therefore uniform motion.
-Its continuity requires no external or internal force, but is based solely on the inertia of the body.
-If a force acts on a moving or stationary body, this leads to a change in the observed speed.
-The state of rest is merely a limiting case of motion.
-The term "impetus" as a force that maintains motion therefore has no equivalence in modern mechanics.
-At most, it comes close to the modern term "linear momentum" of a mass.
-This is because it is linear momentum as the product of mass and velocity that maintains motion due to the inertia of the mass (conservation of linear momentum).
+Impetus as a force has no equivalence in modern mechanics, which provides a different explanation of objects in motion: Motion is not absolute but relative to a reference frame (observer), and the permanent state of an object is not rest but uniform motion.
+The continuity of motion does not require an external or internal force, being based on the inertia of the object.
+At most, impetus approaches the meaning of "linear momentum" of a mass, because it is linear momentum as the product of mass and velocity that maintains motion due to the inertia of the mass (conservation of linear momentum).
 But momentum is not a force; rather, a force is the cause of a change in the momentum of a body, and vice versa.

-After impetus was introduced by John Philoponus in the 6th century, and elaborated by Nur ad-Din al-Bitruji at the end of the 12th century.
-The theory was modified by Avicenna in the 11th century and Abu'l-Barakāt al-Baghdādī in the 12th century, before it was later established in Western scientific thought by Jean Buridan in the 14th century.
-It is the intellectual precursor to the concepts of inertia, momentum and acceleration in classical mechanics.

 Aristotelian theory

 Aristotelian physics is the form of natural philosophy described in the works of the Greek philosopher Aristotle (384–322 BC).
 In his work Physics, Aristotle intended to establish general principles of change that govern all natural bodies, both living and inanimate, celestial and terrestrial – including all motion, quantitative change, qualitative change, and substantial change.

 Aristotle describes two kinds of motion: "violent" or "unnatural motion", such as that of a thrown stone, in Physics (254b10), and "natural motion", such as of a falling object, in On the Heavens (300a20).
-In violent motion, as soon as the agent stops causing it, the motion stops also: in other words, the natural state of an object is to be at rest, since Aristotle does not address friction.
+In violent motion, as soon as the agent stops causing it, the motion stops also: in other words, the natural state of an object is to be at rest.
+(Aristotle did not address friction.)